main banner

 I hope that the notes above explain what the content of this site is.
 If you have read this far!

-The photo below was taken on the occasion of the wedding of Canadian Roswell Tees in the summer of 1943.
+The photo below was taken on the occasion of the wedding of Canadian Roswell Tees in September 1943.

 Allied Internees